leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 **Northern Ireland: 3.38**

 Unsurprisingly, Northern Ireland has the best average Management of food safety, continuing to support the general trend.
-England and Wales have similar, slightly lower standards, but still good standards nonetheless.
+England and Wales have similar, slightly lower but nonetheless good standards.

 To support the insights further, rating counts have also been computed and the results are as follows: